The community newsletter of RTI International’s Substance Use, Gender, and Applied Research (SUGAR) Program and the CoOp Studies

 PrEPARE Pretoria: Prevention Empowering and PRotEcting Young Women in South Africa

-This project aims to increase uptake of PrEP and sexual reproductive health services among young women aged 16 to 24 and reduce stigma in clinics.
-We have completed study activities in 2 clinics and continue to conduct 3-, 6-, and 9-month follow-ups in 4 clinics.
-We also started recruitment in 2 new clinics.
-Currently, we enrolled over half of our participants across the 8 clinics.
-We also conducted a virtual Community Advisory Board and a Youth Advisory Board meeting.
-All study activities are being conducted under strict COVID prevention measures.
+This project aims to increase uptake of PrEP and sexual reproductive health services among young women aged 16 to 24.
+We have enrolled more than 80% of the expected sample, and have completed study activities in half of the clinics.
+We held a Youth Advisory Board meeting in March.
+All study staff have been vaccinated against COVID-19 and activities are being conducted under strict COVID prevention measures.

 This study is funded by Eunice Kennedy Shriver National Institute of Child Health and Human Development grant R01 HD094629.

-(Supplement PI: Felicia Browne; Implementation Partner: Mecklenburg County Public Health)
+(Supplement PD: Dr. Felicia Browne; Implementation Partner: Mecklenburg County Public Health)

 This study is funded by UNC Center for AIDS Research grant P30 AI050410.